scilus/scil-documentation/source/our_tools/flows.rst

     The data are composed of 3 subjects and each subject contains 7 files: aparc+aseg.nii.gz, bval, bvec, dwi.nii.gz, rev_b0.nii.gz, t1.nii.gz, wmparc.nii.gz.
     By default only bval, bvec, dwi.nii.gz, t1.nii.gz are necessary to run tractoflow.
     But here we're using tractoflow ABS, so aparc+aseg.nii.gz, rev_b0.nii.gz, and wmparc.nii.gz are required.
+    For more information about ABS, see the reference below.

 #.
 Run tractoflow (this can take a long time).